Skip to content

 • Selling tools puts you in a permanent race against the foundation model.
 Selling implementation puts you in the budget line that grew because the foundation model got better.

-• The agency move that wins the next ten years is not bigger.
-It is local, fixed-price, code-first, and built on the same models the JV is selling at enterprise rates.
+• The agency move that wins the next ten years is local, scope-led, code-first, and built on the same models the JV is selling at enterprise rates.

 Read the cap table before the press release